curious-containers/curious-containers.github.io/_pages/home.md

 <iframe width="560" height="315" scrolling="no" src="//av.tib.eu/player/42497" frameborder="0" allowfullscreen></iframe>
 {% endraw %}

 ## The Road to RED 10

 In the past, Curious Containers was mainly a research project to develop ideas and try new concepts in the context of computational reproducibility.
 Our existing file formats and software components are considered BETA releases.

 It is now time to stabilize the ecosystem as a major step towards long-term reproducibility.
+RED 10 will be the first stable release, such that experiments defined in the RED 10 format will be supported in all future Curious Containers software releases.

+### RED 10 Pre-Releases

-With RED 8, the RED Connector CLI 1 specification has been released.
-Therefore all container images and the RED connectors installed inside them, will be compatible with future RED versions.
+We have released RED 8, that includes the RED Connector CLI 1 specification.
+Therefore all container images and their installed RED connectors, that are prepared to work with RED 8, will be compatible with all future RED versions.

-### RED 10 Pre-Release

 With RED 9, we will move from the CWL 1.0 to the CWL 1.1 standard.
 RED 9 will be tested extensively without many additional changes, hopefully leading to a rock solid RED 10 release.